Best Ways on How to Get Rid of Second Hand Books You No Longer Need

 Donate to the Correctional Institutions

-Used books are badly needed in prisons.
+Second hand books are badly needed in prisons.
 They serve as a critical source of information and a link to the outside world.
 For additional information on what to give and how to donate, click here.

-There are several websites where you may give your second hand books for free.
+There are several websites where you may give your second hand books online for free.
 To find a group in your region, go to Freecycle or Sharing is Giving.
 These groups provide a list of localized websites where you can post lists of items you want to give away.

 People who are interested in the second hand books will come to your house or place of business to take them up.
 If you're going to use a website that has this option, be sure you're okay with giving out your home or work address.